Barbara Elaine Russell Brown

-Personal life
+Early life

-Brown was born Barbara Russell, on 14 February 1929 in Chicago; her parents were Jewish immigrants from Romania and Russia.
-She graduated from the University of Illinois with a bachelor's degree in economics.
-In 1953, she married Roger Brown; they went on to have six children together.
-She moved to Highland Park, IL shortly after marrying, where the couple purchased five acres of undeveloped orchard, woodland, and marsh within the suburb, later adding five more acres to accommodate their children and dogs.
-Barbara enriched her community by joining the Highland Park Library Board, serving the city's Environmental Commission, as a guide at the Heller Nature Center, and by volunteering at elementary schools and extracurriculars.
-For decades, she was the president of the North Shore Bird Club, and was an avid birder through the United States, Canada, Australia and Central America.
+Brown was born Barbara Russell, on February 14, 1929 in Chicago; her parents were Jewish immigrants from Romania and Russia.
+She graduated from the University of Illinois Urbana-Champaign with a bachelor's degree in economics after initially attending Rockford College.

 Careers

 Brown's career began as an assistant to the zoologist Philip Hershkovitz.
 From 1974, she served the Women's Boards at the Chicago Field Museum of Natural History for 47 years, moving to the Chicago Botanic Garden in 2010.
 Her research at the Field Museum was concentrated on mammalogy, with an emphasis in New World species.
 Brown's research involved expeditions to the Cerrado savanna and to the Atlantic coastal forest of Brazil, and she authored an important treatise on marsupials.
 She was a skilled animal collector, with expertise in preparing specimens and setting traps.

+Personal life

+In 1953, she married Roger Brown; they went on to have six children together.
+She moved to Highland Park, IL shortly after marrying, where the couple purchased five acres of undeveloped orchard, woodland, and marsh within the suburb, later adding five more acres to accommodate their children and dogs.
+Barbara enriched her community by joining the Highland Park Library Board, serving the city's Environmental Commission, as a guide at the Heller Nature Center, and by volunteering at elementary schools and extracurriculars.
+For decades, she was the president of the North Shore Bird Club, and was an avid birder through the United States, Canada, Australia and Central America.